BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

             # Media Optimization: Bundlers can optimize media files, such as compressing images, but this usually requires additional configuration or plugins.
             # Caching During Development: Bundlers facilitate caching to improve performance during development, ensuring that only changed files are recompiled.
                 # Example: Webpack, Parcel, Vite, etc.
-        # Transpiler convert modern JavaScript (ES6+) and JSX (JavaScript XML) code into older versions of JavaScript that can run in all browsers, especially those that don’t support the latest features.
+        # A Transpiler is compiler that convert modern JavaScript (ES6+) and JSX (JavaScript XML) code into older versions of JavaScript that can run in all browsers, especially those that don’t support the latest features.
             # Example: Babel
+            # Transpiler vs Compiler:
+                # A compiler generally translates code from a high-level programming language (like Java or C++) into a lower-level language (like machine code or bytecode).
+                # A transpiler, on the other hand, is a type of compiler that transforms code from one high-level language to another high-level language.
+                    # In JavaScript development, a transpiler takes modern JavaScript (ES6+ or JSX) and translates it into an older version of JavaScript (like ES5), which ensures compatibility with older browsers or environments.
         # Linter: Linting tools analyze your code for potential errors, bad practices, and adherence to coding standards.
 They help maintain consistent code quality and style.
             # Example ESLint
-        # Tester: They esnures that your code behaves as expected.
+        # Tester: They ensure that your code behaves as expected.
 They help catch bugs early by allowing us to write and run various types of tests.
             # Example: Jest, React Testing Library, etc.
     # Now all these build tools are packed together and it is known as 'build toolchain'.
         # Example: Create React App, Vite, Gatsby, Parcel, etc.